ravimalde/mental_health_analysis/README.md

   <img src="https://github.com/ravimalde/mental_health_analysis/blob/master/images/model_performances2.png" width=750>
 </p>

 This time, lasso regression was the best performer, and it had only 9 features; therefore it was selected as the final model. **The lasso model was then tested on the test dataset, achieving an r^2 of 0.51**.
 Although this is a significant drop in performance, die to the reduction in colinearity it means that the feature coefficients are more realistic.

-The top 5 most important features were identified as teen births, food insecurity, children in single-parent households, low birthweight and unemployment.
+**The top 5 most important features were identified as**:

+- **Teen births
+- **Food insecurity
+- **Children in single-parent households
+- **Low birthweight
+- **Unemployment**

 <a name="evaluation_2"></a>
 ### Evaluation (Part 2/2)